TulipaEnergy/TulipaEnergyModel.jl/docs/src/index.md

 ## [Bug reports and discussions](@id bugs-and-discussions)

-If you think you found a bug, feel free to open an [issue](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/issues).
+If you think you have found a bug, feel free to open an [issue](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/issues).
+Before opening a pull request, please read our [CONTRIBUTING.md](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/blob/main/CONTRIBUTING.md) and follow the guidelines in the [README.dev.md](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/blob/main/README.dev.md) file.
-Focused suggestions and requests can also be opened as issues.
-Before opening a pull request, please start an issue or a discussion on the topic.

 Start a discussion [here](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/discussions) if you want to ask a question unsuitable for a bug report.
 This forum is for general discussion about the repository [TulipaEnergyModel](https://github.com/TulipaEnergy/TulipaEnergyModel.jl).